How the No Surprises Act Protects You

 Another type of situation creating surprise medical bills resulted from various medical groups.
 Most commonly, anesthesiology, neonatology and emergency room physicians, chose to remain out-of-network to be able to balance bill patients when working in an in-network facility.
 Providers did this to preserve their ability to charge higher rates which is somewhat understandable but because the patient had no option to remain in-network, was a questionable practice.
 Further, this legislation would likely not have passed if providers had consistently maintained charges at a reasonable level.

 As a result, the situation of choosing an in-network hospital and in-network surgeon but owing a large balance bill to an out-of-network anesthesiologist because there is no in-network anesthesia option, should no longer occur.
-Since this legislation has been in effect for well over a year now without much fanfare, we interpret that as a sign of a high degree of compliance with the legislation.
-Also, many states had state legislation in effect which preceded the federal legislation that already provided protection to those covered by fully insured products.
+Since this legislation has been in effect for well over a year now, we interpret that as a sign of a high degree of compliance with the legislation.
+Also, many states had state legislation in effect which preceded the federal legislation so that it already provided protection to those covered by fully insured products.